MSH9898/student-mental-health-dass21-analysis/README.md

 1. Is age associated with depression, anxiety, or stress scores?
 2. Are depression, anxiety, and stress scores different between female and male students?
-3. Do depression, anxiety, and stress scores differ across academic years?
+3. Do depression, anxiety, and stress scores differ across survey years?

 ## Dataset